CATL Reportedly Plans to Restart Key Chinese Lithium Mine by December

 Operations at the mine were suspended in August, disrupting roughly 6 percent of global lithium output and contributing to recent price swings in the battery metal.

-The sources, who declined to be named, said CATL has asked suppliers and partners to ready equipment, chemicals, and workers, and has notified refiners that rely on feedstock from the mine.
+The sources, who declined to be named, said the company, better known as CATL, has asked suppliers and partners to ready equipment, chemicals and workers, and has notified refiners that rely on feedstock from the mine.

-However, the company is still awaiting regulatory approval, and the timeline could shift depending on government sign-off.
+However, the firm is still awaiting regulatory approval, and the timeline could shift depending on when it comes.

-The suspension is viewed as one of the most impactful disruptions to global lithium supply in recent years, coming amid tighter government scrutiny of the sector.
+The operation's suspension is being viewed as one of the most impactful disruptions to global lithium supply in recent years, coming amid tighter government scrutiny of the sector.

 Lithium prices have been volatile in recent months owing to both oversupply and renewed optimism from the energy storage sector.
-The most-active lithium carbonate contract on the Guangzhou Futures Exchange rose over 10 percent this month, surpassing 100,000 yuan (US$14,000) a ton earlier this week.
+The most-active lithium carbonate contract on the Guangzhou Futures Exchange rose over 10 percent this month, surpassing 100,000 yuan per metric ton earlier this week.

-Bullish sentiment in China’s lithium market was further reinforced by recent comments from Ganfeng Lithium (OTC Pink:GNENF,HKEX:1772) Chairman Li Liangbin, who forecasted that lithium carbonate prices could reach 200,000 yuan per ton next year if demand grows more than 30 percent.
+Bullish sentiment in China’s lithium market has been further reinforced by recent comments from Ganfeng Lithium (OTC Pink:GNENF,HKEX:1772) Chair Li Liangbin, who forecast earlier this month that lithium carbonate prices could reach 200,000 yuan next year if demand grows more than 30 percent.

 Lithium market still defined by oversupply

 China dominates the global lithium market, both in mining and refining.
-According to industry estimates, the country accounts for roughly 85 percent of global lithium processing, giving Chinese producers significant influence over global prices.
+The Asian nation accounts for roughly 85 percent of global lithium processing, giving Chinese producers significant influence over global prices.

-Analysts increasingly warn that without significant project delays, cancellations, or an unexpected surge in demand, the imbalance could persist into the next decade.
+While the CATL mine disruption has taken some supply offline, analysts increasingly warn that without significant project delays, cancelations or an unexpected surge in demand, the imbalance could persist into the next decade.

 Don't forget to follow us @INN_Resource for real-time updates!